tsljgj/ML-note/docs/math/linear_alg/intro.md

 # Starting Point of Linear Algebra

 ## Geometries of Equations
 Essentially, Linear Algebra starts with solving n equations with m variables.
 To make things easy, we make n equal to m.
-For example:<br>
+For example:

 $$
 2x - y = 0\\
 -x + 2y = 3
 $$

-In the language of Linear Algebra would be:<br>
+In the language of Linear Algebra would be:

 $$
 \begin{bmatrix}
 2&-1\\